 Out-of-state students from Western Interstate Commission for Higher Education (WICHE) states can attend CU Denver at a discounted tuition rate through the Western Undergraduate Exchange (WUE) program—saving you more than $11,000 every year.* That’s almost like getting free money!

 What’s better—receiving the WUE tuition benefit is EASY!
 Admitted students who indicate they are legal residents of a WICHE state on the application for admission (based on permanent address) automatically are classified as a WUE students.
-As long as you maintain a 2.0 GPA and are enrolled in a minimum of 12 credit hours each semester, you will continue to receive the discounted WUE tuition rate.

 Learn more about WUE at CU Denver by clicking through the frequently asked questions below, then APPLY FOR ADMISSION.